 Condescension can put a well-honed shiv in an otherwise productive relationship, making people feel unappreciated and dissed.
 If other attractive options for employment or participation come up, many people will opt out of the stress and disparagement of constant condescension and choose to go elsewhere.

 But if there’s value in staying, how can you handle condescending colleagues?
 They may not even realize how they’re coming across.
 It’s not effective to hope they’ll stop on their own; condescension is usually a habitual behavior they’ve used to manage people or situations that displeased them or made them feel impatient, frustrated, or anxious.
 And it doesn’t help to be supercilious or defensive in return.

 Instead, stick to being warm, earnest, gracious, and perhaps a bit humorous.
 It’s particularly important to make condescending people recognize that you’re on their team, working to help them achieve their goals and stature.
 Try to assess what they saw in the situation.
-Were they using condescension to get you to be quiet, like throwing a beanball at a batter to brush him back from the plate rather than giving him a shot at hitting a homerun?
+Were they using condescension to get you to be quiet, like throwing a beanball at the batter to brush them back from the plate rather than giving them a shot at hitting a homerun?
 Or were they trying to take control of the situation to prevent it from getting off track?